Campus of the University of Notre Dame: Academic

 The first Law School building was built in 1930.
 In 2004, the Kresge Law Library became one of the few academic law libraries to own more than 600,000 volumes.
 This was accomplished mainly under the tenure of the fifth law librarian, Roger Jacobs, who also served as head librarian of the Library of the United States Supreme Court.

-Between 2007 and 2008, a major expansion was added as the Eck Hall of Law, with 85.000 square feet of surface.
-In 2010 Robert Biolchini, alumnus, funded the renovation of the Kresge Law Library, that was renamed Biolchini Hall of Law.
-The renovated Biolchini Hall has surface of 106,500 square feet (for a total of 192,500 with Eck Hall of Law), two 50-seat class, a seminar room, 29 group study rooms, and hosts 300,000 book volumes and more than 300,000 volumes in microfilm.
-The total cost of renovations and expansions was approximately 58 million dollars.
+Between 2007 and 2008, a major expansion was added as the Eck Hall of Law, with 85,000 square feet of surface.
+In 2010, Robert Biolchini, an alumnus, funded the renovation of the Kresge Law Library, that was renamed Biolchini Hall of Law.
+The renovated Biolchini Hall has a surface of 106,500 square feet (for a total of 192,500 with Eck Hall of Law), two 50-seat classrooms, a seminar room, 29 group study rooms, and hosts 300,000 book volumes and more than 300,000 volumes in microfilm.
+The total cost of renovations and expansions was approximately $58 million.